As the alternator and battery in your car serve similar purposes, it can be difficult to tell which part is causing problems.

 Make sure that the battery is fully charged before you conduct the test.

-The voltmeter should read between 12.5 and 12.8 with the engine switched off.
+The voltmeter should read between 12.4 and 12.8 with the engine switched off if you have a healthy battery.

-If your alternator is working correctly, you should see higher readings.
+If your alternator is working correctly, you should see higher readings, closer to 13.8 and 14.8 volts.

 If the readings remain in the 12 volt range, you have an issue with your alternator which needs to be fixed by a professional mechanic.